Get Adobe Flash player

 How You Feel In A Trance

 A trance is a normal and natural state.
-It is a “heightened state,” like a daydream, meditating.
+It is a “heightened state,” like a daydream, or meditating.
 Some say it feels like floating as light as clouds in the sky.
 Trance is represented by a normal range of brain waves, as measured by an Electroencephalogram.
 We all go through each of these states every day.
 In a hypnosis session you will be guided into the right states for making the changes that are useful for reaching goals that you have selected and help to design!

 The waking state or Beta state has brain waves of from 14 to 40 cycles per second.